larder/teamcity/README.md

 Description
 ===========
+Provides:
-Provides a collection of tools for downloading build artifacts from a teamcity server
+- a collection of tools for downloading build artifacts from a teamcity server
+- a recipe for installing and configuring a teamcity agents

 Requirement
 ===========